aeg224/e28/p2/README.md

 + By: Alexander Giannini
 + Production URL: http://e28p2.alex-giannini.me/

 My Application uses the [National Park Service API](nps.gov/subjects/developer/api-documentation.htm) to generate pages on each national park in the US.
 Also, it uses the e28 API to store and display comments on the individual park pages.
-And, it uses the e28 API to store comments submitted via the comments page.
+And, it uses the e28 API to store comments submitted via the Contact Us page.

 ## Pages summary
 My application contains three routes.
-They correspond with the 'Master Park List' page, the 'Individual Park' page and the 'Contact Us' page.
+They correspond with the 'Master Park List' component, the 'Individual Park' component and the 'Contact Us' component.

 ### 'Master Park List' page
 This page makes the NPS API call.
 It does this with an Axios get request.
 Because there are about 500 National Parks, I limit the call to 50 at a time.
 Image and title are displayed in bootstrap cards.
 The 'More Info' button leads to that specific parks' 'Individual Park' page.